Key Highlights

 Here are some of the elements that define person-centric care:

-• Healthcare is provided concerning patient values, goals, preferences, and needs.
+• Healthcare is provided keeping in mind patient values, goals, preferences, and needs.

-• Success is measured according to the ability to improve health according to the patient’s treatment plan measurably.
+• Success is measured according to the ability to improve health as per the patient’s treatment plan.

 • Integrated care emphasizes knowledge and resource sharing across the community health nexus.

-• Used to manage chronic and complex disease pathologies more effectively
+• A healthcare plan that is used to manage chronic and complex disease pathologies more effectively.

-• Collaborative relationships between patients and providers sustained through mutual respect and a shared approach to problem-solving
+• Collaborative relationships between patients and providers are sustained through mutual respect and a shared approach to problem-solving.

 What does person-centered care mean for patients?

 Person-centered care empowers patient-consumers to make more informed decisions about their treatment needs and wellness desires.
-Instead of struggling to navigate a complex system, they are invigorated to access a team of primary care providers, specialists, and support staff they view as trusted allies.
+Instead of struggling to navigate a complex system, they are invested in their own well-being when they have easy access to a team of primary care providers, specialists, and support staff whom they go on to view as trusted allies.

-Doctors and clinicians that employ this model work collaboratively with their patients to ensure they can do everything within their power to deliver the best possible outcomes.
+Doctors and clinicians who employ this model work collaboratively with their patients to ensure they can do everything within their power to deliver the best possible outcomes.

 What does person-centered care mean for providers?

-Person-centered care drives providers to build more collaborative relationships with their patients and other providers connected to care delivery.
-They have a much deeper understanding of individual patient needs through access to personal health information and technologies that deliver a more robust snapshot of health.
+Person-centered care drives providers to build collaborative relationships with their patients and other providers involved in care delivery.
+They have a much deeper understanding of individual patient needs through access to personal health information and technologies that deliver a clear snapshot of health.

-Providers operating under person-centered care modalities are better equipped to respond with empathy, care, and respect for people of all backgrounds and walks of life.
+Providers operating under person-centered care modalities are better equipped to respond with empathy, care, and respect for people from all backgrounds and walks of life.

 What does person-centered care look like?

-Phil met with his primary care physician to ask about his trouble breathing.
+Consider this scenario: Phil met with his primary care physician as he had trouble breathing.
 Following his care visit, Phil’s provider diagnosed him with asthma.
 In addition to prescribing a rescue inhaler, his doctor followed up with a telehealth visit to identify other contributing factors to Phil’s treatment plan.

-After discovering that Phil’s smoking and living arrangements were likely negatively impacting his breathing, he and his provider developed a treatment plan to help address his health, behavioral, and social needs.
+In the course of the telehealth visit, Phil’s smoking habit came to light.
+His living environment was also likely to be negatively impacting his breathing.
+Together, Phil and his provider developed a treatment plan to help address his health, behavioral, and social needs.

-Phil’s doctor helps connect him to community resources to help him quit smoking and set a plan for cleaning up his apartment.
-Instead of relying solely on medical interventions, Phil’s treatment plan was developed to take advantage of other resources in the community health setting.
+Phil’s doctor helped him connect to community resources to help him quit smoking and set a plan for regular cleaning of his apartment.
+Instead of relying solely on medical interventions, Phil’s treatment plan was holistic and developed to take advantage of other resources in the community health setting.

 Since Phil is invested in his treatment, he is much more likely to follow his doctor’s treatment recommendations to make meaningful lifestyle changes.